The Almost-Adult Complex — Part Two

 Like learning the hard way why mom never liked it when you ate on the futon when your brand new couch grows a collection of colorful food stains.
-Or when you try to get some cheap patio furniture from Aldi only to find out it won’t fit into your car — after 30 minutes of trying to push and pull them into your backseat in the parking lot.
+Or when you try to get some cheap patio furniture from Aldi only to find out it won’t fit into your car — after 30 unsuccessful minutes of pushing and pulling it into your backseat in the parking lot.
 Or when you misread a recipe and put a whole tablespoon of salt and a whole tablespoon of pepper into a cauliflower dish and then find yourself mysteriously sick after having a few bites.

 Luckily, I have long believed that mistakes are often the best way to learn — it’s why I preach joining student media to any journalism student I meet.
 But it can be so much scarier to mess up when the stakes are so much higher.
-Without the safety nets of residence life or parents, you become the person responsible for solving your mistakes — and cleaning up your messes — and what if you don’t know how or can’t?
+Without the safety nets of residence life or parents, you become the person responsible for solving your mistakes or cleaning up your messes, and what if you don’t know how?

 Something incredible about living in a dorm at college is that there are no grown-ups.
 In a technical sense, everyone you meet is an adult, but that still doesn't mean any of you know how to do your laundry correctly or will remember to clean the bathroom.
 You’re all figuring it out together, one little bit at a time.
 So when you mess up, you can all put your heads together to find a solution.